kanidm/kanidm/designs/session_logout.rst

 Positive Validation
 -------------------

 This is a positive validation of the validity of a session.
-The abscence of a positive session existance, is what implies revocation.
+The absence of a positive session existence, is what implies revocation.

 The session will have a "grace window", to account for replication delay.
 This is so that if the session is used on another kanidm server which has not yet received the latest revocation list